 Material adjustments and corrective measures are changes to funding levels and targets that do not alter the Department CEO's purchasing intentions.
-Further information is detailed in the WA Health Funding and Purchasing Guidelines.

 4. PUBLICATION OF AGREEMENT

 The Department will publish an abridged version of this Agreement on the WA health system internet site, in accordance with Schedule D9 of the NHRA.
 Any subsequent amendments to this Agreement will also be published in accordance with Schedule D9 of the NHRA.